laralex/Sk-DeepLearningFinalProject/README.md

 # Signal recovery from nonlinear distortion in optical communications
 The final project of Deep Learning 2021 course at Skoltech, Russia.

-## Attention!
-The version of the report on github was significantly revised the night after the deadline and is very different from the version sent to the canvas.
-We kindly ask the evaluating committee to consider the version presented on the github.
+## ❗ Attention ❗ We kindly ask the evaluating committee to consider the [`PRESENTATION.pdf`](PRESENTATION.pdf) and [`REPORT.pdf`](REPORT.pdf) from there, rather than Canvas.
+They were significantly improved the night after the deadline and is very different from the version sent to the Canvas.
 Team members:
 * Ilya Kuk
 * Razan Dibo